 As we’re a financial services company, we generally need sufficient information to identify you before we can provide you with any of the products we administer and most of our services.
 However, you can deal with us anonymously or use a pseudonym in limited circumstances, such as to obtain an indicative quote as a potential customer or to obtain general information about the products we administer or our services.

 We may disclose your personal information to other parties, as permitted by law, though only in respect of the product or service you have applied for or which we have provided to you, including:

 - insurance companies and reinsurers

-- people authorised to act on your behalf
+- people authorised to act on your behalf, including your financial advisers

 - superannuation trustees and administrators

-- service providers who assist us with providing our products and services including:
+- service providers who assist us with providing the products we administer and our services including:

 - medical practitioners, medical occupational experts and other allied health professionals

 - other financial institutions, such as auditors and accountants